bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 Bubbles can not collect wine or use portal on first time.

 ### Extra Info
-Bubbles can not land on or pass through a tile occupide by Animal Control.
+Bubbles can not land on or pass through a tile occupide by Animal Control. <br />
-Cross of walls is not allowed.
+Cross of walls is not allowed. <br />
-Bubbles can decide the setup of the board at the start of each game.
-All tiles must start with at least 2 access points.
-Pandoras Box'ed Wine must have start with at least 4 access points.
+Bubbles can decide the setup of the board at the start of each game.  <br />
-Staying still, or skipping a turn is not an option for anyone (Unless Slip Skipped).
+Staying still, or skipping a turn is not an option for anyone (Unless Slip Skipped). <br />

 # Bubbles setups up the board.